 Team Building Experience

-During the Team Building Experience, near the end of your first year, Professional MBA students take part in a unique set of challenges and obstacles in College Station.
-During the day-long experience, you’ll sharpen skills and gain new perspectives related to team building, decision making, individual and team adaptability, the use of individual and team strengths, planning, and failure.
-Together, the Team Building Experience is a distinctive experience that will increase your leadership capacity.
+During the Team Building Experience, near the end of the first year, Professional MBA students take part in a unique set of challenges and obstacles in College Station.
+During the day-long experience, students sharpen skills and gain new perspectives related to team building, decision making, individual and team adaptability, the use of individual and team strengths, planning, and failure.
+Together, the Team Building Experience is a distinctive experience to increase leadership capacity.